mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 }
 </code></pre>

-<p>After obtaining the first transmitter which is associated with devices, we check to see if one of the devices associated with the transmitter is a temperature sensor.
+<p>After obtaining the first transmitter which is associated with devices, we check to see if one of the devices is a temperature sensor.
 When we find such a device, we initiate the <code>subscribeForTemperatureUpdates(device)</code> method.
 This method is not defined in the below snippet of code- you can see where it is called:</p>
 <pre><code>                            // TODO: subscribeForTemperatureUpdates(device);
 </code></pre>

-<p>This method which subscribes the user to the device channel and enables them to receive the readings from the device will be defined in the next stage.</p>
+<p>This method which subscribes the user to the device channel and enables them to receive the readings from the device will be defined in the next step.</p>
 <h3>Adding an Error Handling String</h3>
 <p>In the meantime and before moving to the next step we need to define a string which will be shown to the user in case of failure to execute any of the methods.
 We don't want the app to fail silently without letting the user know that something went wrong. </p>
 <p>So we access our strings.xml file and add the following to the list of strings:</p>